elenaamanita/ChryslerCarnage/Readme.md

 ##Health bar

 All the tiles were created in Photoshop and imported to Unity 3D.
 The idea of the tiles was to be minimal but to fit also with the environment of the game.
-The health bar is attached to the body of the car and the scripting is that every time the car is being damaged the health bar is going to reduce. using UnityEngine;
+The health bar is attached to the body of the car and the scripting is that every time the car is being damaged the health bar is going to reduce.
-using UnityEngine.UI;
-using System.Collections;

-public class HealthBarScript : MonoBehaviour {

 	public RectTransform healthTransform;
 	private float yPos;